Kenya school fire kills 17 students – DW – 09/06/2024

 What do we know about the fire?

 The fire broke around midnight, while the children were sleeping, police said.
-They added that the average age of the victims was around 9 years old.
+They added that the average age of the victims was around nine years old.

 The primary school caters to some 800 pupils, aged between roughly five and 12.